Seddryck/NBi/_documentation/resultset-predicate.md

 </assertion>
 {% endhighlight %}

 Each predicate is not valid for each data type.
-The list of possible combinaison is described here under.
+The list of possible combinaisons is described here under.

 | Predicate | Text | Numeric | DateTime | Boolean | Remarks
 |-------------|:----:|:----:|:----:|:----:|----:|